Arthur Hiller: Early life

+Military service

-After he graduated from high school, he joined the Royal Canadian Air Force in 1941 during World War II.
-He served as a navigator on four-engine Handley Page Halifax heavy bombers on night missions over Nazi-controlled territory in Europe.
-After he returned from serving in the military, Hiller enrolled in and later graduated from University College, Toronto with a Bachelor of Arts degree in 1947.
-After Israel was declared a state in 1948, he and his wife unsuccessfully tried to join its army since it came under attack.
-He continued in college and received a Master of Arts degree in psychology in 1950.
-One of his first jobs after graduating was with Canadian radio directing various public affairs programs.
+After he graduated from high school, he briefly attended the University of Alberta, before joining the Royal Canadian Air Force in 1941 during World War II.
+He served with 427 Lion Squadron as a navigator on four-engine Handley Page Halifax heavy bombers flying from Yorkshire on operations over Nazi-controlled territory in Europe.

+After he returned from serving in the military, Hiller enrolled in and later graduated from University College, Toronto with a Bachelor of Arts in 1947.
+After Israel was declared a state in 1948, he and his wife unsuccessfully tried to join the Israeli army because the country came under attack.

-Directing career
+Hiller returned to college and earned a Master of Arts in psychology in 1950.
+One of his early jobs, after graduating, was with Canadian radio directing various public affairs programs.

+Career

 Hiller began his career as a television director with the Canadian Broadcasting Corporation.
 NBC, one of the main networks in the United States, seeing his work in Canada, offered him positions directing television dramas.
 Over the next few years, his work for the small screen included episodes of Thriller, Alfred Hitchcock Presents, The Rifleman, Gunsmoke, Naked City, Perry Mason, and Playhouse 90.